top of page

 "Gezuar!"

-Then the folk band began to play,
+Then the folk band began to play again,

 A Circle